By Steve Hodges, M.D.

 Children also should be instructed to lean forward while pooping, elbows on knees, shoulders rounded.
 This position gives the child the benefit of gravity and stretches the abdominal cavity, allowing the colon more room to pump stool to the rectum for emptying.

-As Robin explains: “Boys who stand when peeing usually tend to just their pelvis forward so they can dangle their penis over the toilet bowl and avoid dripping on the floor or toilet bowl rim.”
-As a result, they squeeze their butt cheeks and the muscles involved in releasing pee and may not be relaxed enough to fully empty.
+Preschool boys who stand when peeing tend to jut their pelvis forward, so they can dangle their penis over the toilet bowl and avoid dripping on toilet bowl rim.
+As a result, they squeeze their butt cheeks and the muscles involved in releasing pee, and they may not be relaxed enough to fully empty.

-•Providing children numerous opportunities to use the toilet throughout the day
+•Provide children numerous opportunities to use the toilet throughout the day.

 I understand the arguments about preschool staffing issues.
-As one public preschool put it, “Lowering our student-to staff ratio to accommodate potty training would significantly reduce the number of children we can serve.”
+“Lowering our student-to staff ratio to accommodate potty training would significantly reduce the number of children we can serve," one public preschool asserted.

 But what kind of service are they giving to the children who do attend?
-Developmentally, preschoolers are a lot different from kindergarteners.
-Children who are newly potty trained need a lot of follow-up, including frequent reminders to use the toilet, no matter how well they’re able to stay dry.
-Schools argue that with their student-teacher ratios they can’t possibly give attention to toileting issues.
-My point exactly!
-They need to change the ratio or simply allow kids to wear pull-ups rather than enforce arbitrary rules on 3-year-olds.
+Developmentally, preschoolers are a lot different from kindergartners.
+Children who are newly potty trained need a lot of follow-up, including frequent reminders to use the toilet.
+It makes more sense to allow kids to wear pull-ups rather than enforce arbitrary rules on 3-year-olds.

-And by the way, we do have kindergarteners in diapers.
+And by the way, we do have kindergartners in diapers.
 I see them in my clinic all the time.
-Most of them children who were trained early, typically to meet preschool deadlines.
+Most of them are kids who were potty trained too early, typically to meet preschool deadlines.